Red scrotum syndrome - Anogenital in

 Synopsis

 White men older than 50 have the highest incidence of this condition, but cases have been reported in younger individuals.
-Patients commonly present with scrotal erythema and burning pain with a preceding history of topical corticosteroids on the affected area.
-The average duration of topical corticosteroid use is 27 months, but cases of RSS have occurred after as few as 2 weeks.
+Patients commonly present with scrotal erythema and burning pain, with some patients reporting intermittent flushing rather than persistent erythema and a minority of patients reporting itch as well.
+A preceding history of topical corticosteroids on the affected area is often elucidated on history, but around 60% of 38 patients in a 2025 case series did not have a history of topical corticosteroid use.
+When topical steroids have preceded RSS, the average duration of topical corticosteroid use is 27 months, but cases of RSS have occurred after as few as 2 weeks.
 RSS can develop after prolonged use of topical corticosteroids with a potency as low as over-the-counter hydrocortisone cream.
 A common complaint is difficulty sitting normally due to pressure on the scrotum causing pain.
 RSS is a chronic condition that is difficult to treat, which can cause profound psychological distress.

 Codes